Discreet minimal still-life in a chic apartment

 Building And Lease Considerations

-Many NYC building leases include smoke-free clauses that prohibit smoking inside the apartment.
-The NYC Smoke-Free Air Act covers tobacco, e-cigarettes, and cannabis.
-Building owners can enforce smoke-free policies regardless of cannabis legalization.
+Plenty of city leases include smoke-free clauses that bar smoking inside the unit.
+The NYC Smoke-Free Air Act covers tobacco, e-cigarettes, and cannabis, and building owners can enforce smoke-free policies regardless of cannabis being legal.

-Smoking flower or concentrates may violate the lease.
-Penalties can include warnings, fines, or lease termination.
+Smoking flower or concentrates may break the lease.
+Consequences can range from warnings to fines to lease trouble.

-Some buildings have specifically addressed cannabis smoking after legalization.
-Check your lease and house rules.
+Some buildings have written specific cannabis rules since legalization, so check your lease and house rules.

-Cannabis consumption affecting neighbors through shared ventilation, hallway aroma, or common spaces can produce complaints regardless of building policy.
+Smell that reaches neighbors through shared ventilation or hallways can draw complaints regardless of policy.

 05